Police say 1 dead, at least 3 injured in San Francisco shooting

 One of the victims was pronounced dead at the scene, SFPD says.

 Three adult victims were transported to the hospital, police say.
-One of the victims is listed in life-threatening status.
+One of the victims is listed in life-threatening condition.

 SFPD says to avoid the area.

-Note: UPDATE: Police now report as many as four people may have been shot and advise residents to avoid the area of Fillmore St & Eddy St while they set up a crime scene.
-Follow here: https://t.co/GuGWbn38l0 #ProtectTheWorld #CitizenApp #CitizenApp_SF pic.twitter.com/Kq9ape4oKB— Citizen SF Bay Area (@CitizenApp_SF) March 24, 2019